luisfpires18/hi-lo_game/README.md

 Note: The single-player BOT does not have any AI mechanism and will only react based on its inputs (higher/lower).

+# Structure

+1 - Presentation layer:

+Server / Client interaction.

+2 - Domain Layer:

+Layer responsible for having the models.

+3 - Infrastructure layer:

+Layer responsible for managing the data repositories by providing methods to add or list the data.
+Note that there is no database and the data will only be available in-memory.

+4 - Tests layer:

+Layer responsible for having unit tests to the major classes.

 # Getting Started:

 Running locally using docker: